B.Sc. Academic Standing

 - Submit the Request form, your letter and supporting documents to the B.Sc.
-Academic Counselling Centre (SCIE 1329) or your Program Counsellor.
+Academic Counselling Centre (SCIE 1329, firstname.lastname@example.org) or your Program Counsellor.

 The Academic Review Committee may only meet three times during a semester, so you need to get your request in as soon as possible.
 Please see the Schedule of Dates in the Undergraduate Calendar for details.

-Students wishing to apply to return to the B.Sc. program are advised to take two degree-level science courses (1.0 credits) - total - through Open Learning and Educational Support during the 2 semester period of rustication.
+Students wishing to apply to return to the B.Sc. program are advised to take two degree-credit Science courses (1.0 credits) - total - through Open Learning and Educational Support during the 2 semester period of rustication.
 Not 1.0 credits in each semester, but a total of 1.0 credits.
-Normally, two science-related university-level Open Learning courses with minimum grades of 70% in each will support an application for readmission.
-This is a key factor in the readmission process.
-Failure to take these two science courses may be considered grounds for denial of your readmission application.
+Normally, two degree-credit Open Learning Science courses with minimum grades of 70.0% in each will support an application for readmission.
+This is a key consideration in the readmission process.
+Failure to take these two Science courses may be considered grounds for denial of your readmission application.